Jhgomez/sopes1/Clase/notes.md

 Taken from [official docu](https://helm.sh/docs/intro/install)

 ## Helm + Nginx Ingress
 We're  going to use an ingress controller to be able to use domain name.
 Ingress controller helps us set up a load balancer and assign it a domain name.
-This load balancer is shared because load balancers only allows traffic through prot 80 and 443, only http and https traffic.
-Controller would by some sort of driver and Ingress uses this driver like component
+This load balancer is shared because load balancers only allows traffic through port 80 and 443, only http and https traffic.
+Controller would be some sort of driver and Ingress uses this driver like component

 ## Commands to install Ingress Controller
 * `kubectl create ns nginx-ingress`: create a namespace
-* `helm repo add ingress-nginx https://kubernetes.github.io/ingres-nginx`: similar to adding a source in apt
+* `helm repo add ingress-nginx https://kubernetes.github.io/ingress-nginx`: similar to adding a source in apt
 * `helm repo update`
-* `helm install nginx-ingress ingress-nginx/ingress-nginx -n nginx-ingress`/`helm install <give_installation_a_name> <repo>/<file> -n <middle_component_installs_with_intallation_name_in_the_specified_name>`
+* `helm install nginx-ingress ingress-nginx/ingress-nginx -n nginx-ingress`/`helm install <give_installation_a_name> <repo>/<file> -n <middle_component_installs_with_intallation_name_in_the_specified_name_space>`
 * `helm list -n nginx`
 * `helm uninstall nginx-ingress -n nginx-ingress`
 * `kubectl get services -n nginx-ingress`
+* `kubectl get ingressclass`: shows ingress controller info

 [source](https://kubernetes.github.io/ingress-nginx/deploy/#using-helm)